Critters FAQ

 What do I say if I think a story is just hideously awful?

 Well, if you can't say it nicely, don't say it.
-(See the Critters Diplomacy Standard.)
+(See the reasoning and the Official Diplomacy Standard.)

 If you can say it diplomatically, then by all means, tell the author why the story didn't work for you.
 Keep it your opinion, keep it tactful.
 (Remember, you do not and should not speak for All Readers. :-) Say something like, "I'm sorry, Pat, but this one just didn't work for me.
 I thought the characterization was....
 I felt the plot was...
 I had a hard time believing...." and so on.